3ph/walletconnect_qrcode_modal_dart/README.md

 ```

 ## Example
 The aim of the example app is to demonstrate simple transaction using QR code modal.
-The connected wallet has to be configured for Algorand test network with at least 0.001 tokens available.
-After connecting to the wallet the app would try to transfer 0.0001 Algo from wallet account to the same account (you should see some fee being deducted as well).
+The connected wallet has to be configured for Ethereum (Ropsten) or Algorand test network with at least 0.001 tokens available (plus fee amount for the transaction).
+After connecting to the wallet the app would try to transfer 0.001 Eth/Algo from wallet account to the same account (you should see some fee being deducted as well).

 ## Changelog